Malcolm Guite

-Ayodeji Malcolm Guite (/gaɪt/; born 12 November 1957) is an English poet, singer-songwriter, Anglican priest, and academic.
-Born in Nigeria to British expatriate parents, Guite earned degrees from Cambridge and Durham universities.
+Ayodeji Malcolm Guite (/gaɪt/; born 12 November 1957) is an English poet, singer-songwriter, Anglican priest and academic.
+Born in Nigeria to British expatriate parents, Guite earned degrees from the University of Cambridge and Durham University.
 His research interests include the intersection of religion and the arts, and the examination of the works of J. R. R. Tolkien, C. S. Lewis and Owen Barfield, and British poets such as Samuel Taylor Coleridge.
-He was a Bye-Fellow and chaplain of Girton College, Cambridge, and associate chaplain of St Edward King and Martyr, Cambridge.
+He was a Bye-Fellow and chaplain of Girton College, Cambridge, and an associate chaplain of St Edward King and Martyr, Cambridge.
 On several occasions, he has taught as visiting faculty at several colleges and universities in England and North America.

 Guite is the author of five books of poetry, including two chapbooks and three full-length collections, as well as several books on Christian faith and theology.
-Guite has a decisively simple, formalist style in poems, many of which are sonnets, and he stated that his aim is to "be profound without ceasing to be beautiful".
+Guite has a decisively simple, formalist style in his poems, many of which are sonnets, and he stated that his aim is to "be profound without ceasing to be beautiful."
 Guite performs as a singer and guitarist fronting the Cambridgeshire-based blues, rhythm and blues, and rock band Mystery Train.

+He also has a YouTube page, where he shares his passions and musings with his viewers.

 Early life and education

-Guite was born on 12 November 1957 in Ibadan, Oyo State, in Nigeria.
+Guite was born on 12 November 1957 in Ibadan, Oyo State, in the Federation of Nigeria.
 At birth, he was given the first name Ayodeji which is a Yoruba tribal name meaning "the second joy".
-According to Guite, the name was suggested to his mother by the Yoruba nurse who attended to her through a difficult childbirth and whom Guite states probably saved both his and his mother's life.
-His parents were British expatriates living in Nigeria where his father was a Methodist lay preacher who travelled around the country evangelising.
-His father also taught as lecturer in Classics at the University of Ibadan.
-According to Guite, after ten years in Nigeria, his father "ever the wanderer, went and got a job in Canada, where we then moved".
+According to Guite, the name was suggested to his mother by the Yoruba nurse who attended to her through a difficult childbirth and who Guite states probably saved his and his mother's lives.
+His parents were British expatriates living in Nigeria, where his father was a Methodist lay preacher who travelled around the country evangelising.
+His father also taught as lecturer in classics at the University of Ibadan.
+According to Guite, after ten years in Nigeria, his father, "ever the wanderer, went and got a job in Canada, where we then moved".

-Although his family had settled in Canada, his parents thought he was losing his British identity and decided to enrol him in boarding school in England where he spent his teenage years.
+Although his family had settled in Canada, his parents thought he was losing his British identity and decided to enroll him in boarding school in England where he spent his teenage years.
 He attended the Haberdashers' Aske's Boys' School in Elstree, Hertfordshire.
-He would describe the boarding school experience as terrible, an "atmosphere of guilt, oppression and general alienation" where he strayed from his childhood Christian faith.
+He describes the boarding school experience as terrible, an "atmosphere of guilt, oppression and general alienation" where he strayed from his childhood Christian faith.
 In its place, Guite embraced a "rational scientific materialism" coloured by B.F.
 Skinner's behaviourism and the existentialism of Jean-Paul Sartre and Samuel Beckett.